MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 For an example of a Pager implementation, see the SDK source file [zz_generated_pages.go](https://github.com/Azure/autorest.go/blob/track2/test/autorest/paginggroup/zz_generated_pagers.go).

-## Long running operations LROs
+## Long-running operations (LROs)

-Some operations on Azure, such as copying data from a source URL to a Storage blob or training an AI model to recognize forms, can take a long time to complete, anywhere from a few seconds to a few days.
-Such **long running operations (LRO)** don't lend well to the standard HTTP flow of a relatively quick request and response.
+Some operations on Azure can take a long time to complete&mdash;anywhere from a few seconds to a few days.
+Examples of such operations include copying data from a source URL to a Storage blob or training an AI model to recognize forms.
+These *long-running operations (LROs)* don't lend well to the standard HTTP flow of a relatively quick request and response.

-By convention, methods that start a long-running operation are prefixed with 'Begin' and return a 'Poller' which is used to periodically poll the service until the operation completes.
+By convention, methods that start an LRO are prefixed with "Begin" and return a "Poller".
+The "Poller" is used to periodically poll the service until the operation completes.

 The following examples illustrate various patterns for handling LROs.
 You can also learn more from the [poller.go](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/internal/pollers/poller.go) source code in the SDK.